 **Helpful tips and common mistakes

 Pound cake actually got its name from the ingredients.
 Originally, it was made with a pound each of sugar, butter, flour, and eggs.
 All that butter and sugar produce a moist, dense dessert that’s not overly sweet but just sweet enough.
-Add ricotta to the mix and you have a lighter cake with still the moist quality.
+Add ricotta to the mix and you have a lighter cake that’s still moist.

-Whipped cream was served with the dessert and finished with fresh berries.
+Serve the pound cake with whipped cream and top with fresh berries for an elegant dessert.
 I even had a little extra batter to turn them into individual portions.
 The lemon ricotta pound cake is delicious on its own but the cool cream and fresh berries add extra elements to the dessert to make it extra special.
 Easy to prepare and stays moist several days later, my kind of dessert!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.